Alaska01/Lint_Alpha/README.md

 $ ./main.rb '../css/bug.css'

 # Running RSPEC Check
-- Use the following command to go a step backward into the root directory
+- Use the following command to go a step backward into the root directory after running your tests cases
 $ cd ..
-- Run the command
+- Run the command rspec in the root directory.
 $ rspec